 Are Sochi dogs crated at the shelter?

 Other than on the flights, Sochi Dogs does not crate dogs.
 They live in small enclosures with a couple dogs to each on.
 Visit our shelter here.

 Can my dog be trained to be a working dog or as a service animal?

 Generally, we do not adopt our dogs into homes where they will be used as working dogs or as service animals.
 Since we often do not have a full history of dogs that come into our care we cannot guarantee how these dogs will react in every situation.
 For that reason we do not recommend them to homes that are specifically seeking a service or working animal.

 What if I don't know what dog I want?

 No problem!
 Fill out the adoption form and in the comments just tell us about the kind of dog you are looking for.
 Do you want a big dog or a small dog?
 An energetic dog or someone who is a little more mellow?
 We’ll find your perfect match!

 How can I help?

-Sochi Dogs relies entirely on donations from individuals.
-If you can, please donate, even if its just a few dollars.
+Sochi Dogs relies entirely on donations from individuals and the work of our volunteers.
+Please consider donating, even if it’s just a few dollars.
 Every little bit helps us save more stray dogs.
-Or better yet, adopt!
+Or better yet, volunteer, foster or adopt!
 Also, we are looking for donations of items and art pieces that we could sell in our store or services that we can raffle off.
 Have other ideas?
-We are always looking for people to join our team, just contact us - here.
+We are always looking for people to join our team, just contact us.